MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-K-All-Volunteer-Force-Educational-Assistance-Program-Montgomery-GI-Bill-Active-Duty/subjectgroup-ECFR98646e88e8c1e73-Payments-Educational-Assistance/section-21.7135.md

 (Authority: 38 U.S.C.
 3034, 3680; Pub.
 L. 98-525)

-(i) *Discontinued by VA.* If VA discontinues payment to a veteran or servicemember following the procedures stated in §§ 21.4215(d) and 21.4216, the date of discontinuance of payment of educational assistance will be -
+(i) *Discontinued by VA.* If VA discontinues payment to a veteran or servicemember following the procedures stated in §§ 21.4215(d) and 21.4216, the date of discontinuance of payment of educational assistance will be—

 (1) Date on which payments first were suspended by the Director of a VA facility as provided in § 21.4210, if the discontinuance was preceded by such a suspension.